trekonom/wwkapir/README.md

 - 🔍 Search for available datasets, indicators, and metadata
 - 🏙 Retrieve data for specific municipalities or time periods
 - 📊 Return results as tidy `data.frame`s or tibbles
-- 🔄 Built-in support for pagination and error handling

 ------------------------------------------------------------------------